 - Three to four hours for the process from start to finish.

 - 99.5% Isopropyl Alcohol.
-Use 2 gallons (7.57 liters) per pound or 2 cups (~500 ml) for an ounce of cannabis.
+Use 2 gallons (7.57 liters) per pound or 2 cups (~500 ml) for an ounce of cannabis(we recommend Lindsey OG but you can use of you favorite strain).
 We also suggest chilling your alcohol in a freezer overnight.
 It will separate the trichomes from the flower more easily.

 - Marijuana.
 Rick Simpson will use shake and trim to make topical solutions for skin afflictions.
 However, he insists that only the choicest, trichome-laden, cannabis indica colas should be used to make Canna Oil for treating cancer.
 The amount of cannabis oil that each strain can produce will vary, but one ounce of good organic marijuana will typically produce about three to four grams of oil.
 Rick Simpson’s method works best with larger amounts of cannabis.

 Next, gather your supplies.
 You will need:

 - Two stainless steel stock pots or food-grade plastic buckets.

 - Long wooden stirring spoon or 2×2 piece of chemical-free lumber.